 AppID uniqueidentifier default newid(),

-– Finally, once everything is configure click on Ok button.
+Finally, once everything is configured click on the Ok button.
 You should see the screen similar to the one below.